 Providing your employees with a wellness benefit is important for reducing burnout and improving employee productivity.

 One way that organizations accomplish this is through an employee wellness program.
 However, even offering a few wellness benefits can go a long way toward improving employee wellbeing and retention.

 Some examples of wellness programs and benefits are:

 - Employee health screenings

 If you want to provide your employees with a flexible wellness benefit, you should consider a wellness stipend.

 A wellness stipend is an excellent indirect compensation option that allows you to reimburse your employees for their wellness expenses.
 You simply set up a monthly allowance for reimbursement and choose the expense categories you wish to offer, such as gym memberships or mobile wellness apps.

 With a taxable wellness stipend, your employees can get reimbursed for the expenses they want, giving them more control over their benefits.

 Providing your employees with indirect compensation such as employee benefits is a great way to attract and retain talent at your organization.
 Without an indirect compensation package, your employees are more likely to leave for other opportunities.

-If you’re ready to offer indirect compensation benefits for health, wellness, and remote work needs, PeopleKeep can help!
-Our HRA and employee stipend administration software makes it easy to provide benefits to your employees in just a few minutes each month.
+If you're ready to offer indirect compensation benefits, PeopleKeep can help!
+Our HRA and employee stipend administration software makes it easy to provide personalized benefits to your employees in just a few minutes each month.